-Starting my website was the best thing I ever did.
+Starting my website was the best thing I ever did!
 I had no idea how rewarding running it would be, how addictive it is to write content and that it could actually pay me a full-time income.
 It hasn’t been easy and I openly admit that I made a lot of mistakes when I first set up a WordPress website.

 Let’s get started!